webpack/webpack-dev-server/README.md

   --watch-files <value...>         Watch static files for file changes.

 Global options:
-  --color                          Enable colors on console.
+  --color                          Enable colors on a console.
-  --no-color                       Disable colors on console.
+  --no-color                       Disable colors on a console.
   -v, --version                    Output the version number of 'webpack', 'webpack-cli' and 'webpack-dev-server' and commands.
   -h, --help [verbose]             Display help for commands and options.
 ```

-_**Note**: For more information on above options explore this [link](https://webpack.js.org/configuration/dev-server/)._
+_**Note**: For more information on the above options explore this [link](https://webpack.js.org/configuration/dev-server/)._

 ### With NPM Scripts